VeselaVideva/pet-shelter/README.md

 - page Home (click on logo) - shows all pets from the database (1st dynamic page)
 - page Sign Up (Register) - added routh guard, so logged-in users can't access the page
 - page Sign In (Login) - added route guard, so logged-in users can't access the page
-- page 404 - when user enters an invalid url, he's redirected to this page
+- page 404 - when user enters an invalid url, he's redirected to this page (contains SVG image)

 ### Private (users)